Andreas Schlüter (film)

-Andreas Schlüter is a 1942 German historical drama film directed by Herbert Maisch and starring Heinrich George, Mila Kopp and Olga Tschechowa.
-It portrays the life of the eighteenth century German architect Andreas Schlüter.
+Andreas Schlüter is a 1942 German historical drama film directed by Herbert Maisch and starring Heinrich George, Mila Kopp and Olga Chekhova.
+It portrays the life of the 18th-century German architect Andreas Schlüter.
+It was shot at the Babelsberg Studios and Althoff Studios in Berlin.
 The film's sets were designed by the art directors Hermann Asmus, Kurt Herlth and Robert Herlth.